tandav/opseq/README.md

 # opseq
-a python library to build sequences of options with various constraints
+a python library to build permutations sequences with various constraints

 ## install from [pypi](https://pypi.org/project/opseq/)
 ```sh